liquidg3/altair/README.md

 ---

 Altair was build with the vision of creating what we've coined as, "experiences of everything."
-This is more than just connecting to devices: it's orchestrating complex interactions between those devices in such a way to blend the technology so beautifully into our lives that we don't even know that it's there.
+This is more than just connecting to devices: it's orchestrating complex interactions between those devices in such a way as to blend the technology so beautifully into our lives that we don't even know that it's there.

 But, controlling devices is only one of many things Altair can do (through the Altair:Jarvis module).
 You can download and